Frequently Asked Questions

 Grants & Scholarships

-No. Grants from donor advised funds can be recommended to any non-profit, school (excluding for-profit schools), or faith-based institutions.
-We now offer the opportunity to make international grants in addition to the domestic US.
+No. Grants from donor-advised funds can be recommended to any nonprofit, school (excluding for-profit schools), or faith-based institution across the nation.
+We also offer the opportunity to make international grants to qualifying organizations.

 Fees & Minimums